-The Veterinary Medical Board (VMB) has been regulating veterinary medicine in the State of
+The California Veterinary Medical Board (CVMB) has been regulating veterinary medicine in the State of

 California since 1893.
-The VMB is a governmental agency whose mission is to protect all
+The CVMB is a governmental agency whose mission is to protect all

 California consumers and animals by regulating licensees, promoting professional standards, and

 enforcing the California Veterinary Medicine Practice Act.
-The VMB fulfills its mission by
+The CVMB fulfills its mission by

 developing, maintaining, and enforcing professional standards including licensing veterinarians,